-- 4. For each document separately build a word cloud using obtained tf-idf weights. - 5.
-Build a word cloud based on tf-idf weights for the entire book.
+4. For each document separately build a word cloud using obtained tf-idf weights.

 Exercise 7 - Write a function that takes a word as an input and use tf-idf weights to create the list of chapters of your book most matching to that word (i.e. it should return a list of chapters sorted according to appropriate tf-idf weights).
 (5p)